romainsacchi/carculator/paper.md

 where several inconsistencies and unfounded assumptions in the fuel pathway of electric cars led to conclusions in contrast with the rest of the scientific literature.

-As a response to this situation, ``Carculator`` has been developed to perform LCA of different vehicle technologies in a transparent, open-source, reproducible and efficient manner.
+As a response to this situation, ``carculator`` has been developed to perform LCA of different vehicle technologies in a transparent, open-source, reproducible and efficient manner.

-``Carculator`` is a fully parameterized Python model that allows to perform prospective LCA of passenger vehicles.
+``carculator`` is a fully parameterized Python model that allows to perform prospective LCA of passenger vehicles.
 It is based on a physical model that sizes vehicles of different types and dimensions and calculates the energy to move them over a given distance based on a driving cycle.

-Initially developed by @Cox2018, the code has been refactored into a library to conduct fast calculations, but also to offer a convenient way to control parameters both in the foreground (i.e., vehicles) and background (i.e., fuel pathways and energy storage) aspects of the model. ``Carculator`` also handles uncertainty in parameters and can perform error propagation analyses relatively fast.
+Initially developed by @Cox2018, the code has been refactored into a library to conduct fast calculations, but also to offer a convenient way to control parameters both in the foreground (i.e., vehicles) and background (i.e., fuel pathways and energy storage) aspects of the model. ``carculator`` also handles uncertainty in parameters and can perform error propagation analyses relatively quickly.

 Therefore, performing complex analyses becomes relatively easy.
 In this example, an error propagation analysis between a bio-ethanol-powered vehicle and a